random-guys/coralpay-pgp/README.md

 1. Modify `run.sh` to change the paths to your keys.
 This imports the keys into your gpg keychain in the container.

 2. Create a passphrase (called my `passphrase.txt`) file.
 Practically this may be an envionment variable on your CI that's written to the file, knock yourself out.

+## Issues

+### Testing

+If you have any issues when trying to run unit tests, where the error message is `concatUint8Array: Data must be in the form of a Uint8Array`, see this [github issue](https://github.com/openpgpjs/openpgpjs/issues/821)